Frank Kovacs: Amateur

 In January Kovacs beat Eddie Alloo in the final of the Dixie tournament in Tampa.
-In January, Kovacs beat Riggs in the quarter finals of the Florida state tournament in Orlando and went on to beat Jack Kramer in the semis and Don McNeill in the final.
+In January, Kovacs beat Riggs in the quarter-finals of the Florida state tournament in Orlando and went on to beat Jack Kramer in the semis and Don McNeill in the final.
 In January, Kovacs beat Riggs in four sets to win the title at St. Petersburg, Florida.
 In February, Kovacs beat Riggs in the final of the University of Miami event from two sets to love down.
 Kovacs won the title at the U.S. National Indoor Tennis Championships in March, which was held at the Oklahoma Coliseum, after three-straight-set wins in the semifinal against Riggs and in the final against Wayne Sabin.

-In April, Kovacs won the River Oaks tournament in Houston beating Kramer in the semi finals and Bitsy Grant in the final.
+In April, Kovacs won the River Oaks tournament in Houston beating Kramer in the semifinals and Bitsy Grant in the final.
 In June, Kovacs won at Orange Lawn Tennis Club, N.J. on grass, defeating Kramer in the final.
 In August, Kovacs won the Eastern Grasscourt Championships at the Westchester Country Club in Rye, N.Y., defeating Schroeder, McNeill, and Sabin in three-straight-set matches.
-Kovacs was runner-up in the U.S. National Championships at Forest Hills, beating Jack Kramer and Don McNeill before losing to top-seeded Bobby Riggs in a four-sets final.
+Kovacs was runner-up in the U.S. National Championships at Forest Hills, beating Jack Kramer and Don McNeill before losing to top-seeded Bobby Riggs in a five-set final.
 Kovacs beat Riggs in the final of the Pacific Coast championships in October, allowing Riggs just five games in three sets.

 "I've never seen Frank play better tennis.
 He played brilliantly and outplayed me all the way.
 I have never taken a worse beating" said Riggs after the match.
 Kovacs won nine tournaments in 1941, defeating Riggs in five of those events.
 After the Pacific Coast final the Oakland Tribune reported that "it was their nineteenth encounter and Kovacs' seventh victory".
-Kovacs was ranked the No. 2 American amateur in 1941.
+Kovacs was ranked the No. 2 American amateur in 1941 by the USLTA.
+He was ranked the world No. 3 behind Riggs and Perry in a combined amateur-professional ranking for 1941 compiled by Ray Bowers in 2006.

 Kovacs was also responsible for something of a scandal over money in tennis, which before the Open era was strictly divided into amateurs and professionals.
 After he was barred from amateur tennis in 1941 (leaving with a characteristic witticism - "Amateur tennis stinks - there's no money in it any more."), he talked about how money was quietly - and widely - paid to supposedly amateur players for entering tournaments.